🍷

 • 100% estate-grown production only; no purchased fruit used in any wine

-• Winery converted to solar energy in 2006, concurrent with transition to estate-only sourcing and name change
+• Winery converted to solar energy and moved to estate-only sourcing in 2006; renamed Grgich Hills Estate in 2007

 🎯Why It Matters

 Grgich Hills Estate occupies a singular position in American wine history because its founder's hands crafted the wine that changed global perceptions of California.
 The 1976 Judgment of Paris was not a minor trade event; it was a moment after which the wine world could no longer dismiss the New World as a footnote, and Mike Grgich was its winemaker.
 The estate he built afterward demonstrated that the lesson of that tasting was not a fluke: consistent, serious wine could be grown and made in Napa Valley without compromise.
 Today the estate's commitment to regenerative organic farming across all 366 acres positions it at the intersection of historical prestige and contemporary values around land stewardship.
-The presence of 1889-planted Zinfandel vines with proven Croatian DNA, combined with a sister winery on the Dalmatian coast, gives Grgich Hills a narrative connecting old-world heritage to California innovation that few estates can match.
+The presence of old-vine Zinfandel planted in 1889, the variety's documented genetic identity with Croatia's Crljenak Kastelanski, combined with a sister winery on the Dalmatian coast, gives Grgich Hills a narrative connecting old-world heritage to California innovation that few estates can match.

 • Mike Grgich made the 1973 Chateau Montelena Chardonnay that won the 1976 Judgment of Paris, one of the defining moments in American wine's international recognition

-• First major Napa Valley estate to achieve Regenerative Organic Certified status across an entire 366-acre estate portfolio (December 2022)
+• Among the first major Napa Valley estates to achieve Regenerative Organic Certified status across an entire 366-acre estate portfolio (December 2022)

-• The 1889-planted Calistoga Zinfandel vines are genetically confirmed as Crljenak Kastelanski, linking Napa viticulture directly to Croatian wine heritage
+• The 1889-planted Calistoga vines are old-vine Zinfandel, the variety DNA-confirmed as identical to Croatia's Crljenak Kastelanski, linking Napa viticulture directly to Croatian wine heritage

 • Continuous family ownership across two generations, with founding partnership intact through Austin Hills's continued chairmanship